goatcorp/faq/dalamud_troubleshooting.md

 Chat Extender:
 Broken in: 5.4
 Status: Being split into multiple separate plugins that can be maintained separately.
 (ChatBubbles and Chat Translator are two of these plugins)

+VoidList:
+Broken in 5.4
+Status: Replaced completely with Visibility by SheepGoMeh.
+Install viz the /xlplugins command ingame.
 <hr>

 ### Q: All my plugins basically stopped working